hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 #### SessionId Generation

-SessionId generation is done by by the Hazelcast Web Session Module if session replication is configured in the web application.
+SessionId generation is done by the Hazelcast Web Session Module if session replication is configured in the web application.
 The default cookie name for the sessionId is `hazelcast.sessionId`.
 This name is configurable with a `cookie-name` parameter in the `web.xml` file of the application.
 `hazelcast.sessionId` is just a UUID prefixed with “HZ” character and without “-“ character, e.g. `HZ6F2D036789E4404893E99C05D8CA70C7`.

 When called by the target application, the value of `HttpSession.getId()` is the same as the value of `hazelcast.sessionId`.